liviagregorin/liviagregorin/README.md

 - 👋 Hi, I’m @liviagregorin
-- 👀 I’m interested in... still discovering...
+- 👀 I’m interested in engineering and data science
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on... real world issues!!
 - 📫 How to reach me: liviagregorin@gmail.com